Graphic Designer

 I have a few questions: 1.
 What are the general qualifications required for graphic designing.
 2. The necessary educational background.
 3. The availability of suitable training.
 4. Salary Ranges.
 5. The benefits.
 6. The potential for advancement

-Asked by Lorna about 9 years ago
+Asked by Lorna over 9 years ago

 UPDATE...I have now written a guide to becoming a graphic designer.
 It is available as Kindle or in print ...check it out here...
 AMAZON LINK .
 To be honest I am not up with the qualifications and educational background these days as I done all my college training in the late 70's (well before computers) and so it has changed drastically since then.
 You need to contact your local college or university to speak about what requirements you need to study for and what is available at the college to get you that far.